 Become an organ donor today

-Every year, hundreds of lives are saved across the country because of organ transplantation, and many of them right in our back yard.
-This wouldn't be possible without the selfless sacrifices of individuals willing to share the gift of life.
-The transplant team at Methodist Healthcare has developed multiple leading transplant programs for recipients in need of kidney, liver, pancreas and even heart transplants.
-Our nationally recognized transplant programs at Methodist Hospital Specialty and Transplant and Methodist Hospital are only possible because of the countless individuals who choose to donate life by becoming an organ donor.
+Every year, thousands of lives are saved across the country because of organ transplantation, and many of them right in our back yard.
+This wouldn't be possible without the selfless sacrifices of individuals willing to share the gift of life by becoming an organ donor.
+The transplant teams at Methodist Healthcare have developed world-class transplant programs for recipients in need of kidney, liver, pancreas and heart – none of which would be possible without the extraordinary organ donors throughout the nation.
+Our nationally recognized transplant programs at Methodist Hospital Specialty and Transplant and Methodist Hospital are only possible because of the countless individuals who chose to donate life by becoming an organ donor.
 When ordinary people are empowered to do extraordinary things – you give the gift of life.

 Choosing to donate an organ is a life-changing decision for both the donor and the recipient – and can inspire other ordinary people to do extraordinary things.
 In Texas alone, there are currently over 10,000 individuals awaiting organ transplants according to Texas Organ Sharing Alliance.
 20 people die each day as a result of the drastic organ shortage.
 Be the reason behind someone’s tomorrow.Become an organ donor